This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 Middle East Peace Process

 New Zealand believes there can be no military solution to the current conflict.
-Early action to revive the Middle East Peace Process is critical, and we will continue to call on the parties to return to the negotiating table, urgently, in an effort to work towards a two-state solution.
+Action to revive the Middle East Peace Process, leading to a two-state solution, is critical.
 New Zealand’s long-standing position is that this is the best path for a durable and lasting peace in the region.

 New Zealand’s established approach to the Middle East Peace Process includes: